Should I Get a Kitten?

 Most of them will calm down and become lazy lovers after they have outgrown the kitten and teenager phase.
 It will require patience and understanding that they are just babies, full of energy and curiosity.
 You can’t expect them to act like mature adults cats for a couple of years.
 If you’re hope is to have a calm “lap kitty”, you may not see these characteristics in your cat for quite some time.
 They’re quite similar to a human toddler, who just doesn’t have time or interest in sitting around with you watching TV.

-Cats and kittens have a natural instinct to claw on things.
+Maine Coon cats and kittens have a natural instinct to claw on things.
 They do not discriminate against furniture, beds, chairs, or scratching posts.
 It’s important that you have scratching posts available in multiple rooms of your home.
 However, there will be instances when the kitten will scratch on things that you don’t want them to.
 Don’t ever hit or punish the kitten for doing this!!
 Instead, redirect them to their dedicated scratching post.
 You may have to do this several times. maybe even for a couple of months before the kitten learns where is appropriate to scratch.

 If you absolutely are against a kitten clawing on your furniture or stretching with their claws out, then absolutely do not get a kitten. 🙂